Skip to content

 Key takeaways

-• Set rates from your margin, not from a competitor's headline number.
+• Set rates from your margin — not a competitor's headline number.

-• Your commission ceiling is gross margin minus a target profit and operating costs.
+• Your commission ceiling is gross margin minus your target profit and operating costs.

-• Account for refunds, chargebacks, and payout fees — they shrink real margin meaningfully.
+• Count refunds, chargebacks, and payout fees — they shrink real margin more than you'd think.

-• Factor lifetime value in: you can pay more if referred customers stay and expand.
+• Factor in lifetime value: you can pay more when referred customers stay and expand.

-• Use tiers and bonuses to pay top partners more without lifting the base for everyone.
+• Use tiers and bonuses to pay top partners more without raising the base for everyone.

-A commission rate that looks generous can quietly make a program unprofitable once refunds, fees, and slim margins are accounted for.
-The rate that attracts partners and the rate that protects your business are not always the same number — your job is to find the overlap.
+A rate that looks generous can quietly make a program unprofitable once refunds, fees, and thin margins are in the picture.
+The rate that attracts partners and the rate that protects your business aren't always the same number — your job is to find the overlap.
 Here's a margin-first method for setting rates that scale without bleeding money.

 How do you calculate a profitable commission rate?

 Start from gross margin and work backwards: your maximum sustainable commission is gross margin minus the profit you want to keep and the cost to serve.
-If a product sells for $100 with a 60% gross margin ($60), and you want to keep at least $30 of profit and spend ~$10 serving the customer, you have roughly $20 — a 20% commission ceiling — before other costs.
+Sell a product for $100 at a 60% gross margin ($60), want to keep at least $30 of profit, spend ~$10 serving the customer — and you're left with roughly $20.
+That's a 20% commission ceiling, before other costs.

-1. Start with gross margin per sale (price minus cost of goods/service).
+1. Start with gross margin per sale — price minus cost of goods or service.

-2. Subtract the profit you must retain per sale.
+2. Subtract the profit you must keep per sale.

-3. Subtract per-sale operating and support costs attributable to acquisition.
+3. Subtract the per-sale operating and support costs tied to acquisition.

-4. What remains is your commission ceiling — set the actual rate below it.
+4. What's left is your commission ceiling — set the actual rate below it.

 The hidden costs that eat your rate